 Middleware Management

-Middleware in file-express-router allows you to handle requests and responses by adding layers of logic between the client and your route handlers.
-You can apply middleware at the directory or file level, giving you flexibility and control over how you manage requests.
+allows you to handle requests and responses by adding layers of logic between the client and your route handlers.
+You can apply middleware at the directory, giving you flexibility and control over how you manage requests.
 Additionally, error handling is streamlined with built-in support for error middleware, and the order in which middleware is applied can be controlled.

 Directory-Level Middleware